trooperandz/recipe-finder/README.md

-## A React/Redux starter including Express and Sass
+## A recipe finder app using React and Redux